PrefectHQ/prefect/docs/agreement.md

 # License Agreement

-Prefect is alpha software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
-By accessing or using the code, you are agreeing to the [alpha software end user license agreement](license.html).
+Prefect is beta software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
+By accessing or using the code, you are agreeing to the [beta software end user license agreement](license.html).

 <div class="action">